Practising with family or friends

 - be over 21

-- be qualified to drive the type of vehicle you want to learn in, eg they must have a manual car licence if they’re supervising you in a manual car
+- be qualified to drive the type of vehicle you want to learn in, for example they must have a manual car licence if they’re supervising you in a manual car

-- have had their full driving licence for 3 years (from countries in the European Union or European Economic Area)
+- have had their full driving licence for 3 years (from the UK, the EU, Switzerland, Norway, Iceland or Liechtenstein)

 You can be fined up to £1,000 and get up to 6 penalty points on your provisional licence if you drive without the right supervision.

-It’s illegal for your friend or family member to use a mobile phone while supervising you.
+- your friend or family member to use a mobile phone while supervising you

 You need your own insurance as a learner driver if you’re practising in a car you own.
 Your family member or friend will usually be covered on this.